gonmf/raycaster/README.md

 Compile by running `make`.

-### MacOS
+### macOS

-_Warning: currently on macOS the game is broken: fullscreen crashes and windowed mode has cursor movement issues; I hope to fix it soon_
+_Warning: currently on macOS the game is broken: camera control from cursor movement doesn't work; I hope to fix it soon_

 First install `homebrew`, and then package `csfml` and the C compiler of your choice.